 Lev Vygotsky (1896-1934) saw learning as fundamentally social.
 His central idea was the Zone of Proximal Development (ZPD): the gap between what a child can do alone and what they can do with guidance from a more knowledgeable other (MKO).

 The ZPD is not a fixed zone.
 It expands as the child develops and contracts as tasks become familiar.
 What required adult help yesterday becomes independent work today.
-This dynamic quality is crucial to Vygotsky's thinking.
+This active quality is crucial to Vygotsky's thinking.

 Vygotsky also tracked how language develops.
 Young children speak aloud to themselves while working (private speech), narrating their actions.
-Over time, this external dialogue becomes internal—what Vygotsky called inner speech.
+Over time, this external dialogue becomes internal, what Vygotsky called inner speech.
 The child internalises the guidance they once heard from adults.
 Language transforms from a social tool into a thought tool.

 In Vygotsky's framework, learning leads development.
-When we teach beyond the child's current ability, we pull development forward.
+When we teach beyond the child's current ability, we pull development forwards.
 Adult guidance doesn't follow development; it shapes it.
 This is why the ZPD exists,it's the space where instruction can stretch the child into new capabilities.

-Bruner's Key Ideas: Scaffolding, Spiral Curriculum, and Discovery Learning
+Bruner's Scaffolding and Discovery Learning Methods

 Jerome Bruner (1915-2016) approached learning through the lens of instruction design.
 He didn't invent scaffolding in the abstract sense,that came from Vygotsky,but he formalised the concept.
 In a famous 1976 paper with Wood and Ross, Bruner defined scaffolding as the temporary support adults provide to help children accomplish tasks beyond their current ability.